-In 1957, the year Round Table won the Blue Grass Stakes at Keeneland, Toyota established a presence in the U.S. by setting up shop in a former Rambler dealership in Hollywood, Claif.
-Sales began in 1958 and totaled 288 vehicles: 287 Toyopet Crown sedans and one Land Cruiser.
+In 1957, the year Round Table won the 33rd Blue Grass Stakes at Keeneland, Toyota established a presence in the U.S. by setting up shop in a former Rambler dealership in Hollywood, Calif.
+That year, sales totaled just 287 of the Toyopet Crown, Toyota’s first vehicle sold in the U.S.

-Toyota’s $5.9 billion, state-of-the-art automotive complex in Georgetown is the company’s largest vehicle manufacturing facility in North America.
-The total facility size is 7.5 million square feet, which equals 156 football fields under one roof.
+Toyota’s $6 billion investment in Kentucky includes a state-of-the-art automotive complex in Georgetown, the company’s largest vehicle manufacturing facility in the world.
+The total facility size exceeds 8.1 million square feet, which equals about 169 football fields under one roof.

 The Georgetown facility has the capacity to produce 550,000 vehicles and more than 600,000 engines annually with more than 7,500 full-time employees.
 Toyota’s current Kentucky-made products include the Camry and Camry Hybrid, Avalon and Avalon Hybrid, and the Venza.
 In 2015, the Georgetown plant began to produce the first U.S.-assembled Lexus – the ES.